 March brings lots of fun for kids with its brighter days, beautiful blossoms, and warmer weather.
-Plus, there are plenty of special moments to celebrate: Purim, St. Patrick’s Day, Easter, Springtime, and Women’s History Month to name a few.
+Plus, there are plenty of special moments to celebrate: Holi, Purim, St. Patrick’s Day, Springtime, and Women’s History Month to name a few.

 Save the Date for these Exciting Community Events

 - Mar.
-2-3: Free Family Movies at Rialto Cinemas (El Cerrito and Elmwood)
+1-2: Free Family Movies at Rialto Cinemas (El Cerrito and Elmwood)

 - Mar.
 14: Commemorate Pi Day by eating pie and doing math

 - Mar.
-16-17: St. Patrick’s Day weekend of parades and festivals
+15: Colusa Circle 5k and St. Patrick’s Day parade and festival

 - Mar.
-17: Messy Art Day at ECPC for kids 5 & under
+16: Messy Art Day at ECPC

 - Mar.
-19: Frolic on the first day of Spring at a local garden
+20: Frolic on the first day of Spring at a local garden

 - Mar.
-28: Cheer for the Oakland A’s at the home opener game
+22: Oakland Roots home opener

 Reserve Tickets to Shows & Performances